 The Crow-AMSAA model is used to determine the probability of failure and unavailability for underground cables.
-Crow-AMSAA models are fitted for gas pressure, HSL and XLPE cables.
+Crow-AMSAA models are fitted for fluid-filled cables.

 The Crow-AMSAA model can be used to evaluate probability of failure for repairable systems.
 As a result, it can be used to model a cable section that has failed and has been repaired multiple times over its lifetime.
 The model is also capable of handling a mixture of failure modes.
 Events affecting Ausgrid's underground sub-transmission cables are classified as corrective action, failure or third-party damage.